ronaldvendelmans/citysdk-ld/README.md

 CitySDK
 =======

-The CitySDK Mobility API, developed by [Waag Society](http://waag.org/) is a layer-based data distribution and service kit.
+.comThe CitySDK Mobility API, developed by [Waag Society](http://waag.org/) is a layer-based data distribution and service kit.
 Part of [CitySDK](http://citysdk.eu), a European project in which eight cities (Manchester, Rome, Lamia, Amsterdam, Helsinki, Barcelona, Lisbon and Istanbul)